Susana Centeno Hospital: Hurricane Maria

 Damage from the 2017 Hurricane Maria caused the closure of the CDT in Vieques.

 Registered nurse Zaida Torres Rodriguez worked at the Vieques health center for eighteen years.
 By the spring of 2020, Torres was retired.

 The island converted its only emergency shelter to a temporary CDT.
 In May 2019, members of the U.S. Congress wrote a letter to the acting Federal Emergency Management Agency (FEMA) administrator Pete Gaynor to request an explanation as to why the hospital was still closed almost two years after the hurricane.
 On January 21, 2020, the FEMA approved $39.5 million to help rebuild its only hospital after damage caused by Hurricane Maria.
 FEMA approved the funding after the Office of Management and Budget agreed to provide money to rebuild the Susan Centeno community health center based on its "replacement value."

 The family of Jaideliz Moreno Ventura, 13, whose 2020 death was blamed on the lack of a functioning hospital and lifesaving medical equipment in Vieques, is suing the government for violation of human and civil rights.
 Funds for rebuilding the hospital were approved two weeks after Jaideliz's death, but as of January 31, 2021, it has not been rebuilt.

 New hospital

 In August 2021, governor Pedro Pierluisi announced a project to construct a new hospital in Vieques by 2024.
 In May 2022, demolition of the CDT commenced.
-The Vieques-based Applied Engineering Group is managing the demolition which will take between 4 to 6 months.
-On May 18, 2022, governor Pedro Pierluisi announced several phases of the reconstruction.
+The Vieques-based Applied Engineering Group is managing the demolition which will take between 4 and 6 months.
+On May 18, 2022, governor Pierluisi announced several phases of the reconstruction.
 Phase one is set to open in 2022 and include a dialysis center and a machine room with generators, cistern, and a substation.
 The second phase set to end in 2023 includes the main building, a helicopter pad, emergency room, x-ray center, pharmacy, and laboratory.
 The last phase is scheduled for completion in 2024.
 The total construction costs of the new hospital is estimated at $60 million with $57 million of it coming from FEMA.
+Construction began in November 2023 and is expected to be complete by December 2025.